mikkushujuuchu/Skymu/README.md

 # Build Guide

 Use any version of Visual Studio from 2019 Community (recommended) onwards.
-Build Yggdrasil (formerly MiddleMan) first and the solution afterwards.
+Build Yggdrasil first and the solution afterwards.
+Skymu is configured to be built only as AnyCPU and it is highly recommended that you do so instead of trying to force platform-specific builds.
+Both .NET and .NET Framework builds of Skymu are built at the same time and can be found in /Skymu/bin/Skymu.Core and /Skymu/bin/Skymu.Framework respectively.

 ![Client, chatting](Images/skymu-v0.4-chat.png)